CynicDog/Clustering-Elixir-Container/README.md

 `host.docker.internal` is a special DNS name Docker provides On macOS and Windows, Docker automatically sets `host.docker.internal` inside containers to point back to the host machine.

-This allows containers to access services running on the host via that hostname.

-Without this, containers would have trouble finding and connecting back to the host’s node because hostnames/IPs may be dynamic or inaccessible.

 ## On Docker Container 🐋

 ### Run the container with network configuration